 The truth, however, is that Portland Gigabit service is already here.
 In fact, it has been for a while.
 It isn’t everywhere quite yet, but several areas in the Portland metro already offer speeds of 1 Gigabit per second download and upload.
-(Our own business and residential Gigabit coverage area is constantly growing, so contact our reps to see if you are eligible for the service.)
+(Our own residential Gigabit coverage area is constantly growing, so contact our reps to see if you are eligible for the service.)

 That’s good news for Portland, but it’s also long overdue.

 The U.S. is lagging behind

 In the most recent “State of the Internet” report, produced annually by the cloud-based company Akamai, the United States ranked an embarrassing 11th in the world in Internet connection speeds for 2014.
 For a country that prides itself on technological advancements, that ranking shows that we are way behind the times in some areas.
 It may also be limiting our potential on several fronts, and it could signify major problems coming in the near future.